openml/openml-docker-dev/readme.md

 Clone and change into the Docker directory with the following commands

 ```
-git clone https://github.com/openml/openml-docker-dev.git [Optional the name of the new directory (openml-docker-dev)]
+git clone -b [Select correct branch] https://github.com/openml/openml-docker-dev.git [Optional the name of the new directory (openml-docker-dev)]

 cd [name of directory]
 ```